Proxy Connection Problems

 - The network connections between you and the proxy and/or between the proxy and the remote site are unreliable.
 Try some different proxies and see if that fixes the problem.

 - The pages you're requesting take a long time.
-The proxy server normally waits for 20 seconds, but you can increase that time with the X-ProxyMesh-Timeout custom header.
+The proxy server normally waits for 20 seconds, but the more popular crawling targets have a high volume of incoming traffic, which could mean a longer wait.
+However, you can increase that time with the X-ProxyMesh-Timeout custom header.

 - The proxy IPs have been blocked by the remote site.
 If you think this is the case, then you'll want to switch proxies, and ideally use multiple proxies to distribute your requests.